-Kac's walk also approximately simulates the uniform distribution, but chooses the plane of rotation from a discrete set, whereas in the generalized version (\ref{eq:general-kac-givens}), the plane of rotation changes continuously and always contains the current state $x$.
-In \cite{Pillai17}, Pillai and Smith show optimal mixing time results for Kac's walk. \end{rem}
+A suitable reformulation of the latter can be viewed as a generalization of Kac's random walk on the sphere \citep[see e.g.,][]{Kac56, Pillai17}.
+To perform a transition of Kac's walk, draw $1 \le I < J \le \dim$ and $\Theta \sim \uniform{0, 2\uppi}$ randomly to generate the next state $X'$ by rotating the current state $x$, i.e., $X' = \givens{e_I}{e_J}{\Theta}\, x$, where $\{e_i\}_{i=1}^\dim$ is the standard basis of $\reals{\dim}$.
+Kac's walk also approximately simulates the uniform distribution, but chooses the plane of rotation from a discrete set, whereas in the generalized version the plane of rotation changes continuously and always contains the current state $x$. \citet{Pillai17} show optimal mixing time results for Kac's walk.